retailnext/node-radius/README.md

 - code: string representation of the packet code ("Access-Request", "Accounting-Response", etc)
 - identifier: packet identifier number (used for duplicate packet detection)
 - length: RADIUS packet length
-- attributes: a hash containing all attributes node-radius knew how to parse.
-If an attribute is repeated, its value in the "attributes" hash will become an Array containing each value.
+- attributes: an object containing all attributes node-radius knew how to parse.
+If an attribute is repeated, its value in the "attributes" object will become an Array containing each value.
 Unfortunately the dictionary files do not specify which attributes are repeatable, so if an attribute might be repeated then you need to check if the value in "attributes" is a scalar value or an Array.
 - raw_attributes: an array of arrays containing each raw attribute (attribute type and a Buffer containing the attribute value).
 This is mainly used by node-radius for generating the response packet, and would only be useful to you if you are missing relevant dictionaries and/or want to decode attributes yourself.

 Here is an example using the asynchronous interface to decode a packet: